 The volcanic Mount Shasta, about an hour north, tops 14,000 feet.
 Its glacial slopes and ski and snowboard programs make Mt.
 Shasta Ski Park a popular ski resort for the drive-to community that stretches into southern Oregon.
 Try it this year; you can get a lift ticket refund within the first hour if you don’t like the trail conditions.
 For locals, Mt.
 Shasta Ski Park is also offering a pro-rated season pass credit if you don’t ski a full 60 days this season.

 Nearby, picturesque Lake Shasta, formed by damming several rivers in the 1950s, is perfect for boating in three seasons.
-It’s also home to Holiday Harbor Marina with the largest houseboating community in the U.S.
+It’s also home to Holiday Harbor Marina with the largest houseboating community in the U.S. Please check the local conditions before you book as California water shortages have made some areas difficult to boat in.

 Part of this manmade lake’s beauty comes from the interplay of stark red shoreline, emerald water and forest and vibrant blue skies.
 That rim of arid wasteland appears when dam water is used to irrigate farmland in the Sacramento Valley, with the water level dropping so low that trees cannot live along the red clay shore.